Oksana Kuziv: Adamtso

-In 2014, Oksana Kuziv's novel Adamtso became the Book of the Year among the youth of Prykarpattia, and in 2015 it was included in the list of the 80 best books of Ukraine over the past decade according to the Ukraine Reads to Children rating.
-In 2016, it was staged by the Vyhoda Folk Amateur Theater (directed by Bohdan Melnyk; Vyhoda, Kalush Raion).
-The theater won the Grand Prix at the XXI All-Ukrainian Festival of Theater Arts (Ochakiv, Mykolaiv Oblast) for the play Adamtso.
+In 2014, Oksana Kuziv's novel Adamtso became the Book of the Year among the youth of Prykarpattia, and in 2015, it was included in the list of the 80 best books of Ukraine over the past decade according to the Ukraine Reads to Children rating.
+In 2016, it was staged by the Vyhoda Folk Amateur Theatre (directed by Bohdan Melnyk; Vyhoda, Kalush Raion).
+The theatre won the Grand Prix at the XXI All-Ukrainian Festival of Theatre Arts (Ochakiv, Mykolaiv Oblast) for the play Adamtso.

 Nazovy mene svoieiu

 In 2016, her second prose collection, "Nazovy mene svoieiu", was named one of the top 5 most read books at the Book Forum Lviv.
-The writer's work "Tainstvo" from the book is also a play of the same name by the Vyhoda Amateur Theater (directed by Bohdan Melnyk).
-The theater received an award from Ukrainian actress Rymma Ziubina at the 6th International East-West Ukrainian Theater Festival (2019, Krakow, Poland) for the poignancy and relevance of the play's themes.
+The writer's work "Tainstvo" from the book is also a play of the same name by the Vyhoda Amateur Theatre (directed by Bohdan Melnyk).
+The theatre received an award from Ukrainian actress Rymma Ziubina at the 6th International East-West Ukrainian Theatre Festival (2019, Krakow, Poland) for the poignancy and relevance of the play's themes.